arnihensa/arniblog/content/posts/indigance-will-not-get-us-through-the-collapse/index.md

 Much of the environment as we know it will be gone.
 FEMA will be gone.

 Vaccines will be gone.
-Trans health care for children -and- adults will be gone.
+Trans health care for children *and* adults will be gone.
 A large chunk of healthcare in general will be gone, for those who can still afford it.

 Obergefell, gone.
 Civil Rights Act, gone.
 Abortion, gone.
-Porn, gone.
+Whatever they deem "porn," gone.

 Privacy, consumed by Google and Aamzon.
 Art, consumed by AI.
 What's left of the internet, consumed by the Department of Truth.